A-Hoblit/MNIST-Handwriting-ML/README.md

 3. Standard Neural Network

-The top level include, lib, and src folders contain all the data handling, and the algorithm specific are labeled as such.
+The top level include, lib, and src folders contain all the data handling, and each algorithm has its own folder.